 “Hellfire Pass is so called because the sight of emaciated prisoners labouring at night by torchlight was said to resemble a scene from Hell.” - China Williams et. al. (2007).
 Thailand.
 Lonely Planet. p..219.

 “Soldiers were forced to remove the rock using no more than picks, hammers and their bare hands… It was the largest rock cutting on the railway.” - Ben The Man via flickr.

 On the way back, we also stopped at one final location - the Kanchanaburi War Cemetery (a.k.a. the “World War II Cemetery”) which serves as a memorial place for the allied soldiers who sacrificed their lives as prisoners of war during WWII.
 It was quite sobering to see that most of the deceased were aged 23 or younger.

 Overall, just to see parts of Thailand that you wouldn’t generally get to see, this trip was totally worth going on.
 However, with the added historical aspect, it turned out to be much better than we expected.
 While you can grab your ticket to go on the exact tour that we took (the “River Kwai Tour and Death Railway Train Ride Kanchanaburi”), we would actually recommend choosing their other tour that includes the Hellfire Pass (but not steam engine 702) called “Death Railway Train and Hellfire Pass Tour” for 4,370 baht (yeah, it’s considerably more expensive if you want to see the Hellfire Pass).
-If you’re looking for a more in-depth historical adventure that catches all the spots, try the “ANZAC Ride to Remembrance” tour instead (Taking the “ANZAC Ride to Remembrance” helps support EatWanderExplore).
+If you’re looking for a more in-depth historical adventure that catches all of the spots, try the “ANZAC Ride to Remembrance” tour instead (and it will help support EatWanderExplore at no extra cost to you!).

 Jenny & Bradley of EatWanderExplore